EGE-Group-Concordia-University/howtos/SSH Key Based Authentification.md

 If you had previously generated an SSH key pair, you will be asked if you want to overwrite it.
 If you choose to overwrite the key on disk, you will not be able to authenticate using the previous key anymore.

 Next, you will be prompted to enter a passphrase for the key.
-As we need a password less access to the remote machine for the ssh magics, provide an empty passphrase by simply pressing the ```ENTER``` key.
+If you need a password less access to the remote machine, provide an empty passphrase by simply pressing the ```ENTER``` key.
 ```
 Output
 Your identification has been saved in /home/username/.ssh/id_rsa.